 It was the perfect place for Mario.
 He moved his family to Suisun Valley in 1944, joining the Brea brothers as a partner.
 He became sole owner in 1955 – with the understanding that the name of the winery would stay the same.
 On a handshake, Mario agreed to continue the business as Wooden Valley Winery.

-This decision has left an important historical fingerprint; Salvador named the winery after the road it was on – then Wooden Valley Road.
-The same road is now Suisun Valley Road, but Mario’s promise allows the unique name “Wooden Valley” to continue in Suisun.
+This decision has left a significant historical fingerprint; Salvador named the winery after the road it was on – then Wooden Valley Road.
+The same road is now Suisun Valley Road, but Mario’s promise allows the unique name “Wooden Valley” to continue in Suisun Valley.

 GROWING THE BUSINESS